 "Shamrock" cabin, one of three we stay in.

-Though there is some hiking and such, there's no need to be a seasoned adventurer or yoga pro for these trips.
+Though there is some hiking and paddling, there's no need to be a seasoned adventurer or yoga pro for these trips.
 We've taken care of all the logistics and are more than happy to welcome beginners.

 In accordance with the provincial requirements set by the Travel Industry Council of Ontario (TICO), I have partnered with registered agent Coreen Doucett (#50021282) to handle payment logistics.